Beveridgean Unemployment Gap: Beveridgean unemployment gap

-Hence we can assess the efficiency of labor-market tightness from three sufficient statistics:
+Hence we can assess the efficiency of tightness from three sufficient statistics:

-\begin{proposition} Consider a point on the Beveridge curve with labor-market tightness $\t$, Beveridge elasticity $\e$, recruiting cost $\k$, and social value of nonwork $\z$.
-Then tightness is inefficiently high if $\t > (1-\z)/(\k\e)$, inefficiently low if $\t < (1-\z)/(\k\e)$, and efficient if \end{proposition}
+\begin{proposition} Consider a point on the Beveridge curve with tightness $\t$, Beveridge elasticity $\e$, social value of nonwork $\z$, and recruiting cost $\k$.
+Tightness is inefficiently high if $\t > (1-\z)/(\k\e)$, inefficiently low if $\t < (1-\z)/(\k\e)$, and efficient if \end{proposition}

-Formula~\eqref{e:theta} can be seen as a reformulation of the well-known \ct{H90} condition.
-Hosios resolves the unemployment-vacancy tradeoff and derives a condition to ensure efficiency when wages are determined by Nash bargaining.
-The condition is that workers' bargaining power equals the matching elasticity.
-While the Hosios condition has had a tremendous theoretical impact, its practical impact has been more limited.
-In our view this is due to two limitations, which we aim to address.
-First, measuring bargaining power is challenging \cp[p.~229]{P00}.\footnote{As a result the bargaining power is usually simply calibrated to 0.5 \cp{HRW00,P00,GT09} or to the matching elasticity \cp{MP94,S05,CR08}.} In contrast, formula \eqref{e:theta} involves labor-market statistics that are estimable.
-Second, Nash bargaining poorly describes wage-setting over the business cycle \cp{S05,H05,JSY18}.
-In contrast, our formula applies to any model with a Beveridge curve, irrespective of how wages are set.

-Since the statistics $\e$, $\k$, and $\z$ generally depend on tightness $\t$, formula~\eqref{e:theta} characterizes the efficient tightness only implicitly.
-This limitation is typical of the sufficient-statistic approach \cp{C09}, but it complicates the task of computing the unemployment gap.
-To address it, we use a workaround developed by \ct{K18}:
+Since the statistics $\e$, $\z$, and $\k$ generally depend on tightness $\t$, formula~\eqref{e:theta} only characterizes the efficient tightness implicitly.
+This limitation is typical of the sufficient-statistic approach \cp{C09}.